 We need a copy of your Medicare card to process your Medicare claim.
 You should know that the Medicare program will not pay for certain items and services it considers preventive or not medically necessary such as cosmetic surgery, some oral surgical procedures, personal comfort items, hearing evaluations and others.
 You are responsible for deductibles and co-payments.

 If you are covered by Medical Assistance

 We need a copy of your Medical Assistance card.
 If you have a card supplied by a prepaid Medical Assistance program such as an HMO carrier, we need to see that card as well.
 Medical Assistance limits the number of services and items.
 Medical Assistance, like most insurance companies, does not pay for the cost of a private room unless it is medically necessary.

 If you have no health insurance

-A financial counselor will discuss finances with you.
+A Regions Hospital financial counselor will discuss your financial options with you.
 In some cases, it may be possible for you to apply for Medical Assistance before discharge.
 Sometimes, a referral for assistance may be sent to the county you live in to speed the process.
 The financial counselor will talk with you about several options that may offer some help with your bill.

 Learn more about financial assistance programs.